How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 Learn relaxation techniques

-Relaxation techniques can help keep your stress manageable and assist your parasympathetic nervous system to function more appropriately.
+Relaxation techniques, like deep breathing, can help keep your stress manageable and assist your parasympathetic nervous system to function more appropriately.
 Progressive muscle relaxation involves scanning the body for tension spots and slowly isolating and relaxing these muscle groups.

 Employ grounding methods